noynaert/act102handouts/05_CSS_and_Colors/05A_CSS_Intro.md

 * color:  The color to be given to the text
 * background-color: uh, the background color
 * width: The width of the item.
 There are a lot of ways to measure width.
 Here are a few
-* px: This stands for "pixel."
-A pixel is a dot on the screen
-* em: This is approximately the size of a box drawn around a capital letter "M."  Em is a useful measurement when you want text to scale with text.
-* %:  This is the percent of the "normal" size of the element.
-* There are several others, but this will get us started.
+* border: The way a line around the element looks

 ### Values of properties

 Different properties take different properties.
-Right now we are using properties that only have one value.

 Most properties take a single property, but some take more than one property.
 There are a few properties that do not take a value at all.